Healthcare UX

 • Clearly explain what to bring or expect ahead of the visit

-This isn’t about flash.
-It’s about eliminating unnecessary uncertainty.
+This isn't about flash.
+It's about eliminating unnecessary uncertainty in the hospital patient journey.

 4. Improve communication after the visit